mjordan/islandora_sundog/README.md

 ## Usage

-This module is currently experimental.
-All you need to do is enable it, there are no configuration options or user interface.
-However, those will come soon, once the basic technique this module illustrates is more robust.
+This module is currently experimental and currently is intended mainly to demonstrate that adding custom fields to Solr is viable.

+In addition, we need to explore how a user interface for managing these custom fields would work.
 Currently, options for determining the field labels of two custom fields is available.
-The content of these fields is not configurable.
+The content of these fields is not configurable (one is the upper-cased version of the object's label, and the other is the object's PID namespace).
 To try these fields out:

 1. Go to the admin form at `admin/islandora/tools/sundog`.
 Enter the field labels you want for your two custom fields:
   * ![custom field labels](images/config.png)
 1. Save your settings.
 1. Trigger the addition of these two fields to an object's Solr document by editing a datastream (MODS, for example).
-1. Visit your local Solr (http://localhost:8080/solr/#/collection1/query) to see the new fields.
+1. Visit your local Solr (for example, http://localhost:8080/solr/#/collection1/query) to see the new fields.
 Query for the PID of the object you modified by entering the following in the query field: `PID:mypid\:1234` (where "mypid:1234" is the PID you want to query).
 Near the bottom of the results, you should see your custom fields:
   * ![custom fields in Solr](images/solr_document.png)
-1. To see the custom fields show up in the Islandora Solr module's metadata display configuration tool, for example, try to add one of your custom fields to a metadata display:
+1. To see the custom fields show up in the Islandora Solr module's metadata display configuration tool, try to add one of your custom fields to a metadata display:
   * ![custom fields in Solr](images/add_custom_field_to_display.png)

 ## To do

-* Add some useful examples of new Solr fields
+* Add more useful examples of new Solr fields
+* Develop some use cases for adding custom fields to Islandora's Solr index
-* Add a rudimentary UI for allowing Islandora admins to control what goes in their custom Solr fields
+* Develop a better UI for allowing Islandora admins to control what goes in their custom Solr fields
+* Think about how to add custom fields to Sorl for more than one object (e.g., via a drush script or a batch UI)

 ## Maintainer